Cedar Deck

 X-Railing

-After completing the installation of the criss cross style railing, I trimmed the outside of the 2x8 pressure-treated framing with 1x8 cedar, thus covering up the remaining visible pressure-treated framing material.
+After completing the installation of the crisscross-style railing, I trimmed the outside of the 2x8 pressure-treated framing with 1x8 cedar, thus covering up the remaining visible pressure-treated framing material.

-I cut the 2x6 rail cap sections to length, from the lumber I previously set aside for this purpose, and fastened them to the 4x4 rail posts using the same 3" wood decking screws.
+I cut the 2x6 rail cap sections to length - from the lumber I previously set aside for this purpose - and fastened them to the 4x4 rail posts using the same 3" wood decking screws.

 completed cedar deck